Frequently Asked Questions (FAQ)

 How does the Desired Results Developmental Profile (DRDP) relate to the foundations?

-Foundations focus on nine domains: social-emotional development, language and literacy, English-language development, mathematics, visual and performing arts, physical development, health, as well as history/social science.
-The foundations provide early childhood educators, parents, and the public with a clear understanding of the wide range of knowledge and skills that preschool children typically attain when participating in a high-quality preschool program.
+Foundations focus on nine domains: social-emotional development, language and literacy, English-language development, mathematics, visual and performing arts, physical development, health, and history/social science.
+The foundations provide early childhood educators, parents, and the public with a clear understanding of the wide range of knowledge and skills preschool children typically attain when participating in a high-quality preschool program.
 The DRDP is a child observation tool aligned with the foundations.
-The DRDP provides teachers with a means to assess children’s learning along a continuum of four different developmental levels.
-The foundations and the DRDP are to be used together to plan the environment, play, learning activities and instruction to meet the needs of the children and provide a high-quality preschool experience.
+The DRDP provides teachers with a means to assess children’s learning along a continuum of four developmental levels.
+The foundations and the DRDP are to be used together to plan the environment, play, learning activities, and instruction to meet the needs of the children and provide a high-quality preschool experience.

 Who developed the DRDP-K© assessment instrument?